MathieuCarriere/sklearn-tda/README.md

 sklearn_tda is a python package for handling collections of persistence diagrams for machine learning purposes.
 Various preprocessing methods, vectorizations methods and kernels for persistence diagrams are implemented in a [scikit-learn](http://scikit-learn.org/) compatible fashion.
-Clustering methods from TDA (Mapper and Graph Induced Complex) are also implemented.
+Clustering methods from TDA (Mapper and ToMATo) are also implemented.

 ### Preprocessing